Sparse Classification: a scalable discrete optimization perspective: Dual Framework

 the cardinality constraint on $w$ yields a linear constraint on $s$

 and \eqref{eqn:sparse_reg_class} can be equivalently written as

 Denoting $c(s)$ the inner minimization problem, we end up solving the pure binary to-be-proved-convex optimization problem

-In addition, $c(s) = \min_{w,b} \sum_{i=1}^n \ell(y_i, w_s^T x_{is} +b) + \dfrac{1}{2 \gamma} \Vert w_s \Vert_2^2 $ is an unconstrained regularized classification problem based on the features selected by $s$ only.
+In addition, $c(s) = \min_{w,b} \sum_{i=1}^n \ell(y_i, w_s^\top x_{is} +b) + \dfrac{1}{2 \gamma} \Vert w_s \Vert_2^2 $ is an unconstrained regularized classification problem based on the features selected by $s$ only.
 Hence, Theorem \ref{dual_nonsparse} applies and

-Since $\alpha^T X_s X_s^T \alpha = \sum_{j:s_j =1} \alpha^T X_j X_j^T \alpha = \sum_{j=1}^p s_j \alpha^T X_j X_j^T \alpha$, we obtain the desired formulation.
+Since $\alpha^\top X_s X_s^\top \alpha = \sum_{j:s_j =1} \alpha^\top X_j X_j^\top \alpha = \sum_{j=1}^p s_j \alpha^\top X_j X_j^\top \alpha$, we obtain the desired formulation.

-Finally, let us denote The function $f$ is convex - indeed linear - in $s$ over $[0,1]^p$, so $c$ is convex over $[0,1]^p$. \end{proof}
+Finally, let us denote The function $f$ is convex - indeed linear - in $s$ over $[0,1]^p$, so $c$ is convex over $[0,1]^p$. \halmos \endproof

-In practice, for a given support $s$, we can evaluate the function $c(s)$ by solving the maximization problem \eqref{eqn:dual_inner_reg} with any of the numerical procedures presented in the previous section.
-In what follows we need to calculate the gradient of the function $c$ as well.
-Using the dual maximizer $\alpha^*(s)$ in \eqref{eqn:dual_inner_reg} at a support $s$, we can at no additional computational cost obtain the gradient of $c$ too.
+In practice, for a given support $s$, we evaluate the function $c(s)$ by solving the maximization problem \eqref{eqn:dual_inner_reg} with any of the numerical procedures presented in the previous section.
+In what follows, we need to calculate a sub-gradient of the function $c$ as well.
+Using the dual maximizer $\alpha^\star(s)$ in \eqref{eqn:dual_inner_reg} at a support $s$, we can compute one at no additional computational cost.
 Indeed, it follows that